ScanGov/standards/README.md

 ^ pre requisites for this is <a href="https://nodejs.org/en">node.js</a>

+## Components

+Design tokens in public/css/scangov.css are copied from the <a href="https://github.com/ScanGov/components">ScanGov/components repo</a>.
+This file should be edited there.
+Local edits are overwritten anytime the start command is run.

 ## Deployment

 This site deploys itself to GitHub pages.
 The git action workflow writes the built files to the gh-pages pages branch which is what the GitHub pages uses for source.